You're most likely doing great things for your skin, but you might be sabotaging it in ways you didn't realize.

 Not hydrating enough

-You already know the importance of drinking enough water, but you probably aren't doing it consistently.
+Everyone knows the importance of drinking water, but you probably aren't hydrating frequently or consistently enough.
 Getting adequate hydration is one of the first steps to keeping your skin healthy and glowing.

 Compromising your beauty sleep